arnavsingh010/Indo-Swiss-hackathon/Readme.md

 * Seasonality & Events
 * Data Reliability

-The Demand Trend component is separated to generate **Pure Risk Drivers**, allowing managers to understand why uncertainty exists.
+Demand Trend is separated from the uncertainty decomposition because it represents expected demand rather than forecasting uncertainty, resulting in the Pure Risk Breakdown used by the dashboard.
 ---

 ## Stage 6 — Decision Engine

 The Decision Engine combines:

-* Forecast uncertainty
+• Forecast uncertainty
-* Inventory risk level
+• Relative inventory risk level
-* Primary risk driver
+• Primary risk driver

 to generate:

-* Recommended reorder quantity
+• Recommended reorder quantity
-* Inventory risk classification
+• Inventory risk classification
-* Actionable manager recommendations
+• Manager action recommendations

 ---